eleven01team/e01_reference_dapps/Certificate_Issuance_DApp_Built_on_Eleven01/README.md

-# Simple Storage DApp Built on Eleven01 Blockchain Protocol
+# Certificate Issuance on Eleven01 Blockchain Platform

 The Objective of this project is to issue the Certificates on Blockchain by using Eleven01 Blockchain Platform.